chaserileyroberts/mltest/README.md

       model.train_op,
       feed_dict=feed_dict)
 ```
+## Setup
+The function `mltest.setup()` will automatically reset the default graph and seed all of the random values for tensorflow, numpy, and python's random.

+## Variables change/don't change.
 You can also specify which variables you expect to train with each training op.
 A major use case is for GAN training.

 ```python